leandrosardi/blackops/README.md

 RUN export RUBYLIB=$$rubylib
 ```

-- All the variables defined into the `.ops` file must be present into the list of arguments of the `ops` command.
-Or, if you are using the `blackops` gem, all the variables must be present into the `parameters` hash.
+- All the variables defined into the `.ops` file must be present into the list of arguments of the `source.rb` script.

 ## 2. Remote Operations